lurgh/infinitive/README.md

 This enables Infinitive to report an HVAC action of 'drying' when the system is in DEHUMIDIFY mode.
 Unfortunately, we have not found a way to get the thermostat to tell us it is in this mode.
 When the System Status display (via the right-side button) shows DEHUMIDIFY, the thermostat just reports a cooling mode that is indistinguishable from actual COOLING.
 So to implement this, we apply a heuristic to determine when to report
-'drying" as the current action instad of 'cooling'.
+'drying" as the current action instead of 'cooling'.
 But only if this option has been set from the command line.

 The current test requires all these to be true:
-** the system is in a cooling stage
+  * the system is in a cooling stage
-** the current humidity (measured at the thermostat) is above its setpoint ** all zones' temperatures are at or below their cooling setpoint
+  * the current humidity (measured at the thermostat) is above its setpoint
+  * all zones' temperatures are at or below their cooling setpoint

 This heuristic may be adjusted based on future learnings, or hopefully replaced by something more precise.